Samuel-R-G-zz/d3_final_proj/README.md

 Buttons for user to do the above
 Visualization of donor-to-PAC links, button to toggle between the two

-Issues to check / discuss at Sunday office hours:
+Issues to check / discuss at next office hours:

   Tooltip code (currently commented out) throws the entire graph out of whack - why?
   Aesthetic options for assigning colors / link strength based on data